robinwilson16/ALPSLevel3TargetGradeGenerator/README.md

 Ensure each grade has the correct grade points mapping.
 This information is in `Benchmark Update - England`

 ![GCSE Mapping Letters to Numerical Grades](https://github.com/robinwilson16/ALPSLevel3TargetGradeGenerator/blob/master/Target%20Grade%20Mapping%20Tables/GCSEs.png)

+## Level 2 Targets

+Level 2 targets are also now calculated and the methodology for this is as follows:

+**For GCSE Maths and English:**

+* To establish highest GCSE Maths and English grades look at PLR, QOE, CoF and prior WLC quals and rank and pick highest ones
+* If grade is <3 make target 4
+* If grade is >= 7 make grade 9 (so doesn't end up too high!)
+* Otherwise add 2 to grade (e.g. so if grade was 5 then target would be 7)

+**For Other Level 2s that are Pass/Fail**
+* To establish that course is pass/fail exclude any aims where we have previously graded as M and D in any year or A - G in any year
+* Aim is level 2
+* Aim type is not GCSE